About The Threesis

 The Threesis Champion also won eligibility to present at the Falling Walls Conference in Berlin this November.
-You can learn more about Falling Walls at their website by clicking here.
+Learn more about Falling Walls at their website.

 The Threesis Incentive Program allows for departments and programs to encourage student participation and support their students by offering departmental rewards of at least $300 to students who make it to the final round.
-To find out more, please click here.
+Find out more about the Threesis Incentive Program.

 From talks ranging in topic from the Syrian refugee crisis to clean renewable energy and digital protest tactics, the captivated audience and judges had their hands full selecting the winners.
 Presiding over the awards ceremony were Dean Lauren Benton; Katie Peterson, the Vice-President of the GSAS Master's College Alumni Association (MCAA); former Threesis winners Roy Schwartz and Ruzmyn Vilcassim; and Master's College Program Board President Mai Huynh and Secretary Abhishek Jathan.

 Congratulations to the 2015 GSAS Threesis Academic Challenge Winners:

 First Place: Theresa Ten Eyck, Department of Biology

 Mushrooms & Microbes – Working Together to Degrade Oil in Soil

 We Are What We Breathe: A Look into the Effects of Air Pollution on the Developing Heart

 Intimate Strangers: Practices of Syrian Refugees in Beirut

 Audience Choice: Vincent M. Luo, Department of Biology